campuscode/rails-guides-pt-BR/source/active_record_validations.md

 ### `numericality`

 This helper validates that your attributes have only numeric values.
-By default, it will match an optional sign followed by an integral or floating point number.
+By default, it will match an optional sign followed by an integer or floating point number.

-To specify that only integral numbers are allowed, set `:only_integer` to true.
+To specify that only integer numbers are allowed, set `:only_integer` to true.
 Then it will use the

 ```ruby